Brandon780/Brandon780/README.md

 ### ⚡ Fun fact:
 I’ve worked with financial, insurance, and academic institutions, but now I’m channeling my skills into solving real-world environmental challenges — one dataset at a time 🌍

+### 🌐 International Experience
+- Collaborations with institutions in Latin America and Europe